 We’ve all been there.
 You’re with a web company for a couple years after setting up the latest, greatest state-of-the-art website, SEO and marketing campaign.
 Results are good at first, then gradually, the website gets stale, things start to break, service gets lax, and the list of issues grows and it’s back to researching a new web development team to “make things right” again.

-After digging through hoards of false promises, you finally find a reasonable new developer, who responds enthusiastically, laughing at your outdated piece of “junk” and pushing the latest, greatest state-of-the art website, SEO and marketing strategy.
+After digging through hordes of false promises, you finally find a reasonable new developer, who responds enthusiastically, laughing at your outdated piece of “junk” and pushing the latest, greatest state-of-the art website, SEO and marketing strategy.
 Results are good at first, in fact, you’re blown away by how modern the website looks and functions compared to the last one.
 But inevitably after some time, the website gets stale, things start to break, service gets lax,.. and round and round we go.

 Sound familiar?
 We’ve been on both sides of the fence, unfortunately, for all the wrong reasons.

-Oh, how we all wish we could have predicted the smart phone boom or tablets, apps anyone?
+Oh, how we all wish we could have predicted the smart phone boom, tablets, or apps anyone?
 Or HTML5, responsive architecture, how Flash would die etc. Even if we did, it’s not like we could do anything about it at the time since compatible browsers weren’t even invented yet.
-So before you complain, “I can’t believe my developer programmed my website in Wordpress 3.2!”
+So before you complain, “I can’t believe my developer programmed my website in WordPress 3.2!”
 Check what year it was, and check if you ever requested an upgrade.
 And if your website is miraculously still standing intact, perhaps the developer deserves a little credit.

 Most websites have extremely short marketable life cycles if not significantly updated and maintained (1 – 2 years).
 A new website is only good for its time.
 And unfortunately, its time is short.
 Sure, you can have a website that technically lasts 15 years, as in “something is live”, but if you’re interested in the obvious: converting visitors into customers and generating qualified leads, then your website must stay on top of the technological curve.